Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Desember 2024 20.32.17 UTC
+- WIB: Kamis, 19 Desember 2024 21.27.25 UTC
-- WITA: Kamis, 19 Desember 2024 21.32.17 UTC
+- WITA: Kamis, 19 Desember 2024 22.27.25 UTC
-- WIT: Kamis, 19 Desember 2024 22.32.17 UTC
+- WIT: Kamis, 19 Desember 2024 23.27.25 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: friendship
+Kategori: technology